Software testing tactics: Visual testing

-The aim of visual testing is to provide developers with the ability to examine what was happening at the point of software failure by presenting the data in such a way that the developer can easily find the information she or he requires, and the information is expressed clearly.
+The aim of visual testing is to provide developers with the ability to examine what was happening at the point of software failure by presenting the data in such a way that developers can easily find the required information, and the information is expressed clearly.

 At the core of visual testing is the idea that showing someone a problem (or a test failure), rather than just describing it, greatly increases clarity and understanding.
 Visual testing therefore requires the recording of the entire test process – capturing everything that occurs on the test system in video format.
 Output videos are supplemented by real-time tester input via picture-in-a-picture webcam and audio commentary from microphones.

 Visual testing provides a number of advantages.
-The quality of communication is increased drastically because testers can show the problem (and the events leading up to it) to the developer as opposed to just describing it and the need to replicate test failures will cease to exist in many cases.
-The developer will have all the evidence he or she requires of a test failure and can instead focus on the cause of the fault and how it should be fixed.
+The quality of communication is increased drastically because testers can show the problem (and the events leading up to it) to the developer as opposed to just describing it, eliminating the need to replicate test failures in many cases.
+Developers obtain all necessary evidence of a test failure and can instead focus on identifying and fixing its root cause.

-Visual testing is particularly well-suited for environments that deploy agile methods in their development of software, since agile methods require greater communication between testers and developers and collaboration within small teams.
+Visual testing is particularly well-suited for environments that deploy agile methods in their development of software, since agile methods require closer cooperation between testers and developers, as well as collaboration within small teams.

 Ad hoc testing and exploratory testing are important methodologies for checking software integrity, because they require less preparation time to implement, while the important bugs can be found quickly.
 In ad hoc testing, where testing takes place in an improvised, impromptu way, the ability of a test tool to visually record everything that occurs on a system becomes very important in order to document the steps taken to uncover the bug.

 Visual testing is gathering recognition in customer acceptance and usability testing, because the test can be used by many individuals involved in the development process.
 For the customer, it becomes easy to provide detailed bug reports and feedback, and for program users, visual testing can record user actions on screen, as well as their voice and image, to provide a complete picture at the time of software failure for the developers.